Donandrade/authenticationANDdiagnostics/README.md

 Plots a colored dendrogram with labels indicating different clusters.
 The colors represent different clusters and provide a visual indication of how samples are grouped based on their dissimilarities.

 ## USAGE
-Place your HRM data file in the `../data/ directory`.
+Place your HRM data file in the `../data/` directory.
 The example file used is named M144_Raw_Data.txt.
 You can use the same name for your file, or if you choose a different name, make sure to update the filename on line 22 of the code (`hrm_analysis/m144.R`).

 Run the R script to process the data, calculate dissimilarity, perform clustering, and generate plots.

 ## INPUT
-An example of the input file is in the data directory.
+An example of the input file is in the data directory `../data/M144_Raw_Data.txt`.
 This dataset corresponds to the first derivative of fluorescence obtained from a real-time PCR run on the LightCycler® equipment.

 ## OUTPUT